firecmsco/firecms/README.md

 - `name` Name of the app, displayed as the main title and in the tab title.

-- `navigation` List of the views in the CMS.
-Each view relates to a collection in the root Firestore database.
-Each of the navigation entries in this field generates an entry in the main menu.
+- `navigation` Use this prop to specify the views that will be generated in the CMS.
+  You usually will want to create a `Navigation` object that includes collection views where you specify the path and the schema.
+  Additionally you can add custom views to the root navigation.
+  In you need to customize the navigation based on the logged user you can use a `NavigationBuilder`

 - `logo` Logo to be displayed in the drawer of the CMS.